 Finger sling – very easy to lose so have at least one spare.
 Consider making your own out of shoelaces: cheap as chips and you can get more creative with colours, thickness etc.

-Platform tab – always have (at least) two tabs in regular circulation.
+Platform tab – have (at least) two tabs in regular circulation.
 They should be near-identical (down to the thickness of the leather facing) and well shot-in.
+Alternate between them in all your shooting.